kpreid/3dp-duct-and-fan-fittings/README.md

-Adapters to combine 4" ducts (as commonly used for venting clothes dryers) and 120 mm "computer case" fans in various ways.
+This is a collection of adapters to combine 4" ducts (as commonly used for venting clothes dryers) and 120 mm "computer case" fans in various ways.
+Make your own small-scale ventilation systems with commodity parts.

 ## Components